diladele/docker-websafety/README.md

 # References

-* For standalone VMware ESXi/vSphere or Microsoft-HyperV virtual appliance visit [Web Safety Virtual Appliance](https://www.diladele.com/virtual_appliance.html)
+* For standalone VMware ESXi/vSphere or Microsoft-HyperV virtual appliance visit [Web Safety Virtual Appliance](https://www.diladele.com/virtual_appliance.html).
+* Virtual Appliance can also be deployed from Microsoft Azure Market Place using the following link https://azuremarketplace.microsoft.com/en-us/marketplace/apps/diladele.websafety?tab=Overview
 * Documentation for the project is [available online](https://docs.diladele.com)
+* Support requests should be directed to support@diladele.com.

 # Contributors